quantprofessionals/eduquant.nl/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear. height = "200px"
-title = "Learn from us"
+title = "Specialist Training by Experts"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "hero_logo.png"